adityataksande/machinelearning/README.md

 # Multivariate Regression and model conversion using pickle & joblib.
 # Gradient Desscent and Cost Function.
 # Dummy Variables & One Hot Encoding.
+# train and test split data using sklearn.